Armour Thyroid Medication Guide: Weight Loss, Dosing, Side Effects & More

 1) Thyroid medications containing T4 may contribute to elevated reverse T3 levels

 2) If you fall into one or more of the categories listed above AND you are taking T4 medication (including Armour thyroid, but especially T4 only medications like Synthroid or Levothyroxine) then your medication may be contributing to your inability to lose weight.

 What happens when Reverse T3 levels are too high?

 As Reverse T3 levels climb your cells will have more difficulty taking up active thyroid hormone.

 This leads to a situation where you will have the symptoms of hypothyroidism but your lab tests may be "normal".

-Your temperature will drop, your metabolism will drop, your appetite will increase in an attempt to compensate for the low metabolism, etc.
+Your temperature will drop, your metabolism will drop and your appetite will increase in an attempt to compensate.

 All of these changes ultimately lead to weight gain.

 The real question is what do you do about it?